-- Static MAC Bindings with VXLAN
+- Static VXLAN Configurations

 - Ethernet Virtual Private Network - EVPN

-VXLAN (Virtual Extensible LAN), is a standard overlay protocol that abstracts logical virtual networks from the physical network underneath.
+VXLAN (Virtual Extensible LAN) is a standard overlay protocol that abstracts logical virtual networks from the physical network underneath.
 You can deploy simple and scalable layer 3 Clos architectures while extending layer 2 segments over that layer 3 network.

 Hosts on a given virtual network are joined together through an overlay protocol that initiates and terminates tunnels at the edge of the multi-tenant network, typically the hypervisor vSwitch or top of rack.
 These edge points are the VXLAN tunnel end points (VTEP).

-Furthermore the VXLAN tunnel endpoints cannot share a common subnet; there must be at least one layer 3 hop between the VXLAN source and destination.
+The VXLAN tunnel endpoints cannot share a common subnet; there must be at least one layer 3 hop between the VXLAN source and destination.